 Scientific, clinical and consumer experience date back centuries.
 A 1985 Ontario Ministry of Health report identified an existing, publicly insured method of diagnosis.
 Various parties have misled the public about the availability of this diagnostic method for more than a quarter century, despite legal ramifications concerning consequent preventable harm.

 Between 1988 and 1993, CMHC, Health and Welfare Canada and the Chief Commissioner of the Canadian Human Rights Commission, along with several other federal departments and Ontario ministries, were working to reduce preventable harm being caused to persons with sensitivities, work that public servants and politicians are now invisibilizing.
 In contrast to their position in the early 1990's, the CHRC is now eclipsing the actual history of sensitivities behind a revisionist version provided by so-called “doctors of environmental medicine.”
 Canadians are being injured and killed daily as a result of human rights violations that health and human rights officials ignore.

 Protections that Health Canada had been encouraging were abandoned after the 1993 election.
 The response of abusers to being confronted about this negligence says a lot about governance in Canada.

 Mapping the prevalence of sensitivities against statistics on adverse drug events provided by Terence Young, MP, in his book, “Death by Prescription,” suggests that more than a dozen Canadians with sensitivities are being unnecessarily killed in health care daily.
 This is a significant portion of Canada's 55 daily adverse drug event deaths.
-Instead of protecting people in high risk groups, as was encouraged by Health and Welfare in the late 1980's, Canada Vigilance is merely counting the dead.
+Instead of protecting people in high risk groups, as they were ecouraging in the late 1980s, Health Canada is merely counting the dead.

 Agencies of remedy, journalists and civil society trivialize the issues, join in the bullying or turn a blind eye.